konnecteam/ts-sequelize/docs/scopes.md

 WHERE deleted = true AND firstName = 'john'
 ```

 Here the `deleted` scope is merged with the finder.
-If we were to pass `where: { firstName: 'john', deleted: false }` to the finder, the `deleted` scope would be overwritten.

 ## Associations
 Sequelize has two different but related scope concepts in relation to associations.
 The difference is subtle but important: